pacs-course/pacs-examples/Examples/src/MyMat0/README.md

         // do something else
     }

 This `if` is resolved **compile-time**, so in this case we could have avoided tag-dispatching.
-But only since C++17.
-And there are still cases where tag-dispatching is better and, afre all, is not so complicated.
+There are still cases where tag-dispatching is better and, afrer all, is not so complicated, so I decided to keep this version.

+##Matrix multiplication##
+We also present different ways to perform matrix matrix multiplication depending on how the matrices are stored.
+We recall the basic, referring however to matrix times vector (since it is simpler).
+The idea is to perform the operations so that they are more *cache friendly*, that is to try to access elements contigous in memory, to exploit the "prefetching@ of data from memory to the cache.
+Now if you have to perform A*x, A being a matrix and v a vector, what is the best strategy "cachewise"?
+Well it depends.
+If the matrix is stored rowise it is better to perform the operation in the usual way, a loop over the row of the matrix forllowed by an internal loop that multiplies the elements of the row with the corresponding elements in the vector.
+But is the matrix is stored columnwise this means that the element of the matrix are not accesses contigously in memory.
+In that case it may be better to recall that multiplying a matrix times a vector is equivalent to make a linear combination of the columns of the matrix, with the element of the vector as coefficients of the linear combination.
+So you can perform a loop over the columns and multiply all column elements by the corresponding element in the vector.
+The same idea applied to the multiplication of two matrices, with the difference that here you have to consider 4 possibilities.

-**NOTE** The code uses the blas library if BLAS is set to yes in the `Makefile.inc` file.
+**IMPORTANT NOTE** The code uses the blas library if BLAS is set to yes in the `Makefile.inc` file.
 Check `Makefile.inc` to suit your needs.

+#What do I learn here?#
+- A rather complete example of a full matrix;
+- The use of tag dispatching to select between different internal operations;
+- That performing oeration in a cache friently way may give improvements in the performance;
+- Some examples of function overloading to select automatically the best algorithm;
+- Interfacing with the some utilities of the blas library.
+The blas are tools for basic linear algebra operation, normally highly optimised.
+You should have in your system some standard blas implementation.
+If you want high performance blas you may use the [goto](http://www.csar.cfs.ac.uk/user_information/software/maths/goto.shtml).
+Anather alternative is to compile and install the [atlas](http://math-atlas.sourceforge.net/) that prodcue a blas library tuned for your computer!